sarjoo13/EWG_Group_Assignment/README.md

 # EWG_Group_Assignment

-Model.py consists of the model that is implemented for a toy-instance defined there.
-Unfortunately, the toy model seems to be infeasible just now.
-I'll have to check whether it is due to the instance, the model or the implementation.

-Data.py is intended for data reading and preprocessing.
-However, building the matrix of matrix of interest, needs far too much time.
-Is there a faster way?

-To do:
-- Fix the model
+This repository consists of two models: The standard TSP and the time-dependent TSP (TD-TSP).

+The latter is currently unfinished as the model reports for the first test route (actually the second in our set of set of top-20-drivers-routes) infeasibility.

+The TSP model on the contrary reports some first results.
+The folder contains the following files
-- Fix the data preparation
+- TSP_Data.py which prepares the data from our data sets to fit the model setup
+- TSP_Model.py contains the model.
+This is the file that should be run in order to obtain our results.
-- Apply the model to the actual data
+- sh_routes_top_20_most_traveled_drivers.csv and sh_undirected_graph_tod.csv contain the data necessary for our model.
+- prelim_results.txt reports some lists obtained during our tests